Total Mobility scheme

 • Getting to your final destination

-Eligibility is based on how your impairment affects your ability to travel, not on income or age.
-Contact your existing support agency to arrange a Total Mobility assessment.
+Eligibility is based on how your impairment affects your ability to travel, not on your age or income.
+Contact an approved Total Mobility agency to arrange an assessment.

 FAQs: Eligibility and application